2025 Indian Super League final

-2025 ISL Cup Final was the 11th edition of the ISL Cup, the championship match of the 2024–25 season of the Indian Super League (ISL), the top-flight professional football league in India.
-The match was played on 12 April 2025 at the Vivekananda Yuba Bharati Krirangan in Kolkata, between Mohun Bagan and Bengaluru.
-It marked the conclusion of the 2025 ISL Cup playoffs.
+2025 Indian Super League Cup final was the final match of the 2025 ISL Cup playoffs.
+It was played on 12 April 2025 between Mohun Bagan SG and Bengaluru at Vivekananda Yuba Bharati Krirangan in Kolkata.

 Both Mohun Bagan and Bengaluru were appearing in their fourth ISL Cup Final.
 Mohun Bagan won 2–1 after extra time to clinch their second ISL Cup title and complete a league and cup double.
 Jamie Maclaren was named the Player of the Match for his performance.

 Background

 Mohun Bagan finished first in the regular season table and won 3–2 aggregate against Jamshedpur in the playoff semi-final to qualify for the final.

 Bengaluru finished fourth in the regular season table and won 5–0 in the playoff knockout against Mumbai City.
 They then went on to win 3–2 aggregate against table second place FC Goa in the playoff semi-final to qualify for the final.